paulz/TestableApp/README.md

  ### Expected Results:

- GoodAppTestsWithoutHost should run test as it was able to compile and import app module
+ `GoodAppTestsWithoutHost` should run tests just as `GoodAppTests` scheme.